 - 4.2.6 Accessible refuse stores within new developments should be provided.
 The size of the bin storage will be influenced by that of the containers housed.
 In designing and positioning refuse stores it is important to balance the functional requirements of servicing against other design objectives.
+Bins storage should be well designed and integrate with the property and curtilage to allow bins to be unobtrusive on the street scene. - 4.2.7 Individual properties are required to place their bins 'at the kerbside' on refuse collection day to enable refuse lorries ease of access from the public highway.
+New developments should ensure there is adequate access for refuse collection vehicles, including turning space in cul-de-sac or keyhole developments, or if not possible should provide a designated collection point.

-Bins storage should be well designed and integrate with the property and curtilage to allow bins to be unobtrusive on the street scene. - 4.2.7 Bin storage areas must be well designed and located in relation to properties.
-If the bin store is a gated under cover enclosure, it will require enough room to move bins through the opening and for easy access. - 4.2.8 The access from the storage areas to the nearest vehicle access: - a) Should be no further than 30 metres from the access roadway; - b) Should be free from steps and kerbs; - c) Should be smooth with a continuous finish; - d) Should be level with a gradient falling away from the store of less than 1:14; and - e) Should be a minimum width of 2 metres in the case of communal bins - 4.2.9 Communal bin stores will be required to: - a) Provide suitable capacity to allow for correct number of bins (based on 240 litre per fortnight waste and 240 litre per fortnight recycling per dwelling for capacity); - b) Use fewer communal bins of larger sizes where possible; - c) Be fire proof in its construction; - d) Be designed to encourage the correct sorting and storing of recyclable and non-recyclable materials; - e) Be conveniently located for use of all residents; - f) Ideally have a locking mechanism that does not require keys; coded locks are preferable; and g) Ensure the provision does not have an impact on the amenity of occupiers.
+- 4.2.8 Bin storage areas must be well designed and located in relation to properties.
+If the bin store is a gated under cover enclosure, it will require enough room to move bins through the opening and for easy access. - 4.2.9 The access from the storage areas to the nearest vehicle access: - a) Should be no further than 30 metres from the access roadway; - b) Should be free from steps and kerbs: - c) Should be smooth with a continuous finish: - d) Should be level with a gradient falling away from the store of less than 1:14; and - e) Should be a minimum width of 2 metres in the case of communal bins - 4.2.10 Communal bin stores will be required to: - a) Provide suitable capacity to allow for correct number of bins (based on 240 litre per fortnight waste and 240 litre per fortnight recycling per dwelling for capacity); - b) Use fewer communal bins of larger sizes where possible; - c) Be fire proof in its construction; - d) Avoid any negative impact on surveillance; - e) Be designed to encourage the correct sorting and storing of recyclable and non-recyclable materials; - f) Be conveniently located for use of all residents; - g) Ideally have a locking mechanism that does not require keys; coded locks are preferable; and - h) Ensure the provision does not have an impact on the amenity of occupiers, such as through consideration of underground storage.
+Where provision is above ground, storage units should be covered.

-Local character
+Local character and distinctiveness

-4.2.10 Residential development should embody the particular characteristics of the built and natural environment in which it is located to provide a sense of place and identity.
-The use of particular materials and details in construction, the mix of building types, periods and styles, the street pattern and street furniture, the layout, scale and massing of buildings or arrangement and landscaping of spaces can be reflected in new development to ensure it retains and enhances the local character of an area.
-Applicants should identify the features that make a place distinctive and then identify how the proposal can retain these features and enhance them.
+- 4.2.11 New residential development should embody the particular characteristics of the built and natural environment in which it is located to provide a sense of place and identity.
+The use of particular materials and details in construction, the mix of building types, periods and styles, the street pattern and street furniture, the layout, scale and massing of buildings or arrangement and landscaping of spaces can be reflected in new development to ensure it retains and enhances the local character of an area. - 4.2.12 Applicants should identify the features that make a place locally distinctive and then identify how the proposal can retain these features and enhance them.
+Parish Design Statements, made Neighbourhood Plans, or other locally produced guidance may provide a useful indication of local character for prospective applicants to consider.
+In addition, historic characterisation evidence and the Worcestershire Historic Environment Record (HER) provide a valuable resource for the identification of local heritage assets, which help define the many and varied elements of local distinctiveness across the Borough.